MingjiHan99/SDN/README.md

 #### Introduction

 This is the repository of SUSTech CS305 project.
-We do not use ANY open source license.
-Please DO NOT use code in this repository in your project / assignment.
+Please DO NOT USE ANY code in this repository for your project / assignment.

 #### Contributor